Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Fuerteventura is a very naturist-friendly island.
 Although there are no designated naturist beaches in Fuerteventura, you will find naturists on almost every beach provided that is not in the built-up area of a resort or town.

 The law in Spain (and therefore in Fuerteventura) allows for public nudity in any “natural” place.
-Most beaches in Fuerteventura fit that description perfectly as they are some of the loveliest natural beaches in Europe.
+Most beaches in Fuerteventura fit that description perfectly, as they are some of the loveliest natural beaches in Europe, so they are clothing-optional.

 Most of the beaches in Fuerteventura are used by naturists, at least in part.
 Naturists and non-naturists generally co-exist quite happily.
 The town beaches aren’t naturist, particularly those in Caleta de Fuste, but most are at least naturist-friendly.

-I must admit though that many of the beaches are not as naturist as they were when I first came to Fuerteventura 30+ years ago.
-Even the beaches by the road in the dunes of Corralejo were predominately nude back then but these days it is rare to see anyone nude there.
-I think it is a shame as it shows how things become less relaxed once mass tourism hits.
+I must admit, though, that many of the beaches are not as naturist as they were when I first came to Fuerteventura 37+ years ago.
+Even the beaches by the road in the dunes of Corralejo were predominately nude back then, but nowadays, it is rare to see anyone nude there.
+It is a shame as it shows how things become less relaxed once mass tourism hits.

 nude beaches in Jandia Fuerteventura